Alpha110R/Olympic_Project/README.md

 # Olympic_Project
-final project in object oriented at JAVA with idan.
+Final project in object oriented at JAVA
+With idan.
+First year. second semester